Deciding polyhedrality of spectrahedra: Normal forms and joint invariant subspaces

-The example shows that a rationally presented spectrahedron cannot be transformed into~\eqref{eqn:block} of Corollary~\ref{cor:polyhedral_facets} in rational arithmetic, an issue that is commonly encountered with semidefinite programs.
-More importantly it shows that the congruence is not necessarily an orthogonal transformation.
-However, this can be remedied under an additional assumption.
-A matrix map $A(\x)$ is \defn{unital} if there is a $\p_0 \in \R^{d}$ such that $A(\p_0) = \id$.
+The example shows that the congruence $M$ that brings $A(\x)$ into normal form is not necessarily an orthogonal transformation and thus not directly related to the eigenstructure of the matrices in the image of $A(\x)$.
+It turns out that we can assume that $M$ is orthogonal under an additional assumption.
+As we will see, this is key to the computation of the normal form.
+A matrix map $A(\x)$ is \defn{unital} if $A(\p_0) = \id$ for some $\p_0 \in \R^{d}$.

 \begin{prop} Let $A(\x)$ be a unital matrix map.
-Then there is an orthogonal $n\times n$-matrix $U$ such that $UA(\x)U^T$ is in the form of Corollary~\ref{cor:polyhedral_facets}. \end{prop} \begin{proof} If $M$ is a positive definite matrix, then, by the existence of a Cholesky decomposition, there is a matrix $L \in \R^{n \times n}$ such that $LML^T = \id_n$.
-Moreover, such an $L$ is unique up to left multiplication by an orthogonal matrix element, i.e., if $L^\prime$ also satisfies the condition, then $(L^\prime)^{-1}L$ is orthogonal.
+Then there is an orthogonal $n\times n$-matrix $U$ such that $UA(\x)U^T$ is in normal form. \end{prop}

+\begin{proof} If $A$ is a positive definite matrix, then, from a Cholesky decomposition, we get a matrix $L \in \R^{n \times n}$ such that $LAL^T = \id_n$.
+We call $L$ a Cholesky inverse of $A$.
+It is unique up to left multiplication by an orthogonal matrix, i.e., if $L^\prime$ also satisfies the condition, then $(L^\prime)^{-1}L$ is orthogonal.

-Let $M$ be such that $MA(\x)M^T$ has the form of Corollary~\ref{cor:ramana1} and, since $Q(\p_0)$ and $D(\p_0)$ are both positive definite, let $L_Q$ and $L_D$ be respective Cholesky inverses such that $L_D$ is diagonal.
+Let $M$ be such that $MA(\x)M^T$ is in normal form and, since $Q(\p_0)$ and $D(\p_0)$ are both positive definite, let $L_Q$ and $L_D$ be respective Cholesky inverses such that $L_D$ is diagonal.
 Now,